Missile gap: Second claim in 1970s

 A second claim of a missile gap appeared in 1974.
 Albert Wohlstetter, a professor at the University of Chicago, accused the CIA of systematically underestimating Soviet missile deployment in his 1974 foreign policy article, "Is There a Strategic Arms Race?"
 Wohlstetter concluded that the US was allowing the USSR to achieve military superiority by not closing a perceived missile gap.
 Many conservatives then began a concerted attack on the CIA's annual assessment of the Soviet threat.

 That led to an exercise in competitive analysis, with a group called Team B being created with the production of a highly controversial report.

 According to Secretary of State Henry Kissinger, the USA had a six-to-one advantage in the number of nuclear warheads over the USSR by 1976.

 A 1979 briefing note on the National Intelligence Estimate (NIE) of the missile gap concluded that the NIE's record on estimating the Soviet missile force in the 1970s was mixed.
 The NIE estimates for initial operational capability (IOC) date for MIRVed ICBMs and SLBMs were generally accurate, as were the NIE predictions on the development of Soviet strategic air defenses.
 However, the NIE predictions also overestimated the scope of infrastructure upgrades in the Soviet system and underestimated the speed of Soviet improvement in accuracy and proliferation of re-entry vehicles.

-NIE results were regarded as improving but still vague and showed broad fluctuations and had little long-term validity.
+NIE results were regarded as improving but still vague, showing broad fluctuations and little long-term validity.

-Popular culture
+In popular culture

 The whole idea of a missile gap was parodied in the 1964 film Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb, in which a doomsday device is built by the Soviets because they had read in The New York Times that the US was working along similar lines and wanted to avoid a "Doomsday Gap".
 As the weapon is set up to go off automatically if the USSR is attacked, which occurs as the film progresses, the president is informed that all life on the surface will be killed off for a period of years.
 The only hope for survival is to select important people and place them deep underground in mine shafts until the radiation clears.
 The generals almost immediately begin to worry about a "mine shaft gap" between the US and Soviets.
 In reference to the alleged "missile gap" itself, General Turgidson mentions off-hand at one point that the United States actually has a five-to-one rate of missile superiority against the USSR.
 The Soviet ambassador himself also explains that one of the major reasons that the Soviets began work on the doomsday machine was that they realized that they simply could never match the rate of American military production (let alone outproduce American missile construction).
 The doomsday machine cost only a small fraction of what the Soviets normally spent on defense in a single year.